 3. In-session Poker Tilt Awareness and Control

 You need to constantly be wary of tilt-inducing scenarios occurring.
 Now, this doesn't mean to avoid hands that could lead to tilt (don't muck JJ in the CO when folded to you and the BB always defends with ATC).
 Being wary just means to be on the lookout and don't let things lead to tilt.
 As long as you pay attention, tilt has a much smaller chance of sneaking up on you.

 The worst thing you could hear yourself say is, “I don't know what happened… I was playing fine then BAM!
 I suddenly lost 3 buy-ins on one table and broke my mouse against the wall.”
 That's a sure sign you weren't fully focused on the game at hand, didn't recognize a tilt-inducing scenario occurring and you let tilt take control.

 4. Post-session Evaluation

-After each session you should take notes in your poker journal regarding any and all poker tilt you may have just experienced, even if it’s the last thing you want to do right then.
+After each session you should take notes in your poker journal (get my 21-page Poker Journal here) regarding any and all poker tilt you may have just experienced, even if it's the last thing you want to do right then.
 The tilt notes within your poker journal will be a guide to resolving your tilt issues for good.

 Big or small, whatever occurred to send you on tilt and the severity of your tilt needs to be recorded so you can see the progress you're making.
 Recommendations on what you should record in your journal: